RalfHof/RalfHof/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working at Techstarter
-- 🌱 I’m currently learning ISTQB
+- 🌱 Ich lerne aktuell Webentwickling
 - 👯 I’m looking to collaborate on automated Testing
 - 🤔 I’m looking for help with Terraform deployment
-- 💬 Ask me about my dong Jura
+- 💬 Ask me about my
 - 📫 How to reach me:
 - 😄 Pronouns:
-- ⚡ Fun fact:
+- ⚡ Fun fact: Motorradfahren
 -->